ericmjl/bayesian-generalized-abcde-testing/outline.md

 In Bayesian estimation, we:

 - estimate the parameters for each group, and then
-- compare them
+- compare them.

 There's no reason why we should stop at 2 groups.

-## Bayesian Estimation: Extension to >3 Groups
+## Bayesian Estimation: Extension to 3 Groups

 ![Bayesian estimation with 3 groups](./images/best-3-groups.png)